 AI For Crawlspace Flooding Calls

 Planning model only.
-Replace with call logs, storm and after hours mix, access difficulty, water depth, pipe leak share, drainage scope, mold or insulation sensitivity, property manager account value, crew capacity, and actual average invoice value.
+Replace with call logs, storm and after hours mix, inspection objections, access difficulty, water depth, pipe leak share, drainage scope, mold or insulation sensitivity, property manager account value, crew capacity, and actual average invoice value.

 The business case for emergency crawlspace flooding call teams

-Start with the calls the business already earned, then estimate which ones can become appointments, jobs, consults, or useful follow-ups.
+Start with the calls the business already earned, then estimate which ones can become appointments, jobs, consults, or useful follow ups.

 - Monthly crawlspace flooding, standing water, drainage, leak, and damp under home calls